Analytical Potentials for Flat Galaxies with Spheroidal Halos: Concluding Remarks

-We presented a family of galactic models characterised by a linear relationship between the halo mass and the disc mass.
-The models are stable against radial and vertical perturbations and their circular velocities can be adjusted very accurately to the observed rotation curves of some specific galaxies.
-The here presented models are a generalisation of the models presented in \citet{GPR}, where we only considered models with a thin galactic disc.
-The generalisation was obtained by adding to the gravitational potential of the thin disc the gravitational potential corresponding to a spheroidal halo, in such a way that we solve the problem of vertical unstability presented by the previous models.
+We have presented a family of analytical potentials for flat galaxies with spheroidal halos characterised by a linear relationship between the halo mass and the disc mass.
+The models are stable against radial and vertical perturbations, and their circular velocities can be adjusted very accurately to the observed rotation curves of some specific galaxies.
+The here presented models are a generalisation of the models presented in \cite{GPR}, where only models with a thin galactic disc are considered.
+The generalisation was obtained by adding to the gravitational potential of the thin disc the gravitational potential corresponding to a spheroidal halo, in such a way that we have solved the problem of vertical unstability presented by the previous models.

 Two particular models were obtained by a numerical fit of the general expression (\ref{velr2n}) for the circular velocity with the observed data of the rotation curve of galaxies NGC4389 and UGC6969.
-For these two galaxies we obtained a fairly accurate numerical adjustment with the rotation curve and, from the constants $A_{2l}$ obtained with the numerical fit, we compute the values of the halo mass, the disc mass and the total mass for these two galaxies in such a way that we obtain a very narrow interval of values for these quantities.
-Furthermore, the values of masses here obtained are in perfect agreement with the expected order of magnitude and with the relative order of magnitude between the halo mass and the disc mass.
+For these two galaxies we have obtained a fairly accurate numerical adjustment with the rotation curve and, from the constants $A_{2l}$ obtained with the numerical fit, we compute the values of the halo mass, the disc mass and the total mass for these two galaxies in such a way that we obtain a very narrow interval of values for these quantities.
+Furthermore, the values of masses here obtained are in agreement with the expected order of magnitude, between about $10^8$ and $10^{12}$ $\mathcal{M}_{\odot}$, and with the relative order of magnitude between the halo mass and the disc mass, $\mathcal{M}_{d}/\mathcal{M}_{h} \approx 0.1$, \citep{ASH}.
+Accordingly, we believe that the values of mass obtained for the two studied galaxies may be taken as a very accurate estimate of the upper and lower bounds for the mass of the galactic disc and for the mass of the spheroidal halo in these two galaxies.
+Additionally, the density profiles obtained satisfy several conditions which are necessary to describe real galactic systems, i.e. they are positive and not have discontinuities in all range $\widetilde R$, $z$, taking a maximum value at center and smoothly decreasing its value to zero when $\widetilde R \rightarrow \infty$.